 Finding dev environments in your organization, when you have several projects and domains running at the same time, can be a tricky challenge.

-Luckily here at SecurityTrails we have developed the perfect Attack Surface Reduction tool to quickly help you find any dev and testing subdomains in just a few seconds.
-Let’s see it in action:
+Luckily here at SecurityTrails we have developed the perfect Attack Surface Intelligence tool to quickly help you find any dev and testing subdomains in just a few seconds.
+Let's see it in action: